merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 {{ codestop }}

 The `--user-modules` parameter can be used in conjunction with the `--kegg-data-dir` parameter to control which KEGG data is being used at the same time.

+### Skipping KEGG data (ie, only working with user-defined metabolism data)

+If you wish to only estimate for your own metabolic modules, you can skip estimating for KEGG modules by providing the `--only-user-modules` flag.
+The nice thing about doing this is that you can skip running %(anvi-run-kegg-kofams)s on your databases (which will save you lots of time and computational resources).

+{{ codestart }}
+anvi-estimate-metabolism -c %(contigs-db)s --user-modules /path/to/USER/directory --only-user-modules
+{{ codestop }}

 ## Output options
 This program has two types of output files: long-format (tab-delimited) output files and matrices.
 The long-format output is the default.
 If you are using multi-mode to work with multiple samples, you can request matrix output by using the flag `--matrix-format`.